cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We serve the best coffee in town!
+This is a simple React application that showcases our menu and provides a warm welcome to our customers.

-## Menu
+## Features
-- Espresso
-- Latte
-- Cappuccino
-- Cold Brew
-- Pastries
+- Stylish and modern UI
+- List of coffees and pastries

 ## Getting Started
 1. Clone the repository: